California Invitational Berkeley Debate

 -Make sure you are asking and taking POIs.
 I think speakers should take 1 - 2 POIs per speech

 -I love examples within casing and extensions to help further your analysis.

-I'm here as a debate parent, but in my professional life I am a professional broadcaster.
-I have never judged a debate, however I am fair and objective when it comes to listening to debates and learning more about the topics.
+I'm here as a debate parent, but in my professional life I am a broadcaster.
+I am fair and objective when it comes to listening to debates and learning more about the topics.
 I do not let my bias or background knowledge on topics influence my decisions in debates, and I come in with a fresh perspective to each debate.
 The debate style I prefer is to speak slowly and clearly, articulating ideas clearly by emphasizing the important points of a speech.
 Please do not speak too quickly or I will have to disregard information that I missed.
 I take notes, so make sure to emphasize what you really want me to hear.
 Tell me why you win this debate so I don’t have to guess.
 Above all, have fun.